mavryk-network/mavryk-signatory/docs/start.md

 Security and convenience are often opposed, but we hope to make it easier for the community to manage their keys in an adequately secure manner.

 By supporting multiple Cloud KMS/HSM systems, we hope to help the network from centralization on a particular Cloud offering.
-In the first year of the Tezos network operation, there was anecdotal evidence that many bakers run on AWS.
+In the first year of the Mavryk network operation, there was anecdotal evidence that many bakers run on AWS.
 AWS is a superb provider, but concentrating nodes on one cloud vendor centralizes the network’s underlying infrastructure, which is not desirable.

 Observability is a first-class concern.
 Signatory allows for rich reporting and alerting capabilities.
 It exposes metrics about its operation via Prometheus metrics, enabling teams to set up robust monitoring of their critical infrastructure and allowing operators to see historical trends, signing volumes, errors and latencies.
-Users can report feature requests, security issues, or bug reports can via the Github project page: github.com/ecadlabs/signatory or via email to security@ecadlabs.com
+Users can report feature requests, security issues, or bug reports can via the Github project page: github.com/mavryk-network/mavryk-signatory or via email to security@ecadlabs.com

 Security issues can be encrypted using the keys available at https://keybase.io/jevonearth

 ## How Signatory Works

-* A Tezos operation is sent to the Signatory API
+* A Mavryk operation is sent to the Signatory API
 * Signatory decodes and checks that the operation is permitted based on the defined policy
 * Signatory sends the operation to the configured vault backend for signing
 * Upon receiving the signature produced by backend, Signatory validates the signature